Short Communications of Medicinal Herbs and Complementary Therapy

 Conclusion

-• Anecdotal experience shared in this paper from school visibly demonstrates the benefits of yoga in improving the well-being of the mind of school children.
+- Anecdotal experience shared in this paper from school visibly demonstrates the benefits of yoga for children in improving the well-being of the mind of school children.

-• Research with robust scientific designs and experience sharing by the academicians can further substantial the importance of yoga as part of school and college curriculum.
+- Research with robust scientific designs and experience sharing by the academicians can further substantial the importance of yoga for children as part of school and college curriculum.

 Acknowledgment: The authors would like to acknowledge the unstinted support by the management of SRIHER (DU), Chennai and Samsidh Group of Schools, Bengaluru Competing interests: The authors declare no competing interests.